 Schools can earn basically two types of accreditation, regional and national.
 In the U.S., regional accreditation can be obtained through six regional accrediting agencies.

 National accreditation can be obtained from independent accrediting agencies that usually focus on vocational schools or career-specific education, and also on online schools and colleges.

-Penn Foster High School holds both regional and national accreditation which ensures that the diploma issued by the online school is legitimate.
+Penn Foster High School holds both regional and national accreditation, which ensures that the diploma issued by the online school is legitimate.

-The school holds regional accreditation through CSC (The Commission on Secondary Schools) of the Middle States Association of Colleges & Schools.
+The school holds regional accreditation through the CSC (The Commission on Secondary Schools) of the Middle States Association of Colleges & Schools.

 Additionally, the school holds national accreditation from DEAC (The Distance Education Accrediting Commission).
-The school’s high school program also holds national accreditation from AdvancED, one of the world’s leading accreditation agencies, that focuses on improving students’ experiences.
+The school’s high school program also holds national accreditation from AdvancED, one of the world’s leading accreditation agencies that focuses on improving students’ experiences.